 May 24, 2011

-Christmas ornament centerpieces - the easiest and cheapest holiday centerpiece you'll ever make!
-After Labor Day, rain or shine, I can walk into any Dollar Tree and buy a colorful tube of Christmas ornaments for less than I pay for my morning decaf.
-A quick detour to the Salvation Army or Goodwill and a bag of vintage Christmas ornaments, some good and some not worth keeping, are mine for just a few cents more.
-Each one of these DIY Christmas centerpieces is more beautiful than the next!
+Christmas ornament centerpieces - the easiest and most affordable holiday centerpiece you'll ever make!
+Walk into any Dollar Tree and buy a colorful tube of Christmas ornaments - blue and silver looks sensational - for less than you'll pay for your morning Skinny Peppermint Mocha.
+A quick two miles to the Salvation Army or Goodwill and a bag of vintage Christmas ornaments, some good and some not worth keeping, are yours for just a dollar or two more.
+Which one of these DIY Christmas centerpieces would be perfect for your Christmas themed wedding?

 May 22, 2011